Slow loris: Diet

 Slow lorises are omnivores, eating insects and other arthropods, small birds and reptiles, eggs, fruits, gums, nectar and miscellaneous vegetation.
+They conduct most of their foraging for food in the middle to upper canopy.
 A 1984 study of the Sunda slow loris indicated that its diet consists of 71% fruit and gums, and 29% insects and other animal prey.
 A more detailed study of another Sunda slow loris population in 2002 and 2003 showed different dietary proportions, consisting of 43.3% gum, 31.7% nectar, 22.5% fruit, and just 2.5% arthropods and other animal prey.
 The most common dietary item was nectar from flowers of the Bertram palm (Eugeissona tristis).
 The Sunda slow loris eats insects that other predators avoid due to their repugnant taste or smell.

 Preliminary results of studies on the pygmy slow loris indicate that its diet consists primarily of gums and nectar (especially nectar from Saraca dives flowers), and that animal prey makes up 30–40% of its diet.
 However, one 2002 analysis of pygmy slow loris feces indicated that it contained 98% insect remains and just 2% plant remains.
 The pygmy slow loris often returns to the same gum feeding sites and leaves conspicuous gouges on tree trunks when inducing the flow of exudates.
 Slow lorises have been reported gouging for exudates at heights ranging from 1 m to as much as 12 m; the gouging process, whereby the loris repetitively bangs its toothcomb into the hard bark, may be loud enough to be heard up to 10 m away.
 The marks remaining after gouging can be used by field workers to assess loris presence in an area.

 Captive pygmy slow lorises also make characteristic gouge marks in wooden substrates, such as branches.
 It is not known how the sympatric pygmy and Bengal slow lorises partition their feeding niches.
 The plant gums, obtained typically from species in the family Fabaceae (peas), are high in carbohydrates and lipids, and can serve as a year-around source of food, or an emergency reserve when other preferred food items are scarce.
 Several anatomical adaptations present in slow lorises may enhance their ability to feed on exudates: a long narrow tongue to make it easier to reach gum stashed in cracks and crevices, a large cecum to help the animal digest complex carbohydrates, and a short duodenum to help quickly pass potentially toxic exudates.
 Slow lorises can use both hands to eat while hanging upside down from a branch.
 They spend about 20% of their nightly activities feeding.